2010–11 All-Ireland Intermediate Club Hurling Championship

 The 2010–11 All-Ireland Intermediate Club Hurling Championship was the seventh staging of the All-Ireland Intermediate Club Hurling Championship since its establishment by the Gaelic Athletic Association in 2004.
+The championship ran from 3 October 2010 to 13 February 2011.

 The All-Ireland final was played on 13 February 2011 at Croke Park in Dublin, between Ballymartle from Cork and Dicksboro from Kilkenny.
-Ballymartle won the match by 3-15 to 1-20 to claim their first ever All-Ireland title.
+Ballymartle won the match by 3–15 to 1–20 to claim their first ever All-Ireland title.